-Additional statistics:

-PoS is a single summary number (average power).
-However, the prior distribution implies a whole distribution of possible power values for the trial.
-Summarizing this distribution provides richer insights:

-Median Prior Power: Answers the question: "Based on our prior beliefs, what's the power level we have a 50% chance of meeting or exceeding?".
-This is useful if the average PoS might be skewed by unlikely scenarios (e.g., a small chance of a very large effect boosting the average).

-Other Quantiles (e.g., 25th Percentile): Reporting a lower quantile gives a more conservative perspective, this helps understand the downside risk – the plausible lower range for the trial's power given the uncertainty.

-💡 Helpful Tip for Statisticians: Going Beyond a Single PoS Number Explain to your audience: "While PoS gives a single 'average' chance of success, we can also look at the median chance (the middle-of-the-road scenario) or a more cautious estimate (like the 25th percentile).
-This provides a fuller picture of potential outcomes, not just the average, and helps understand the range of possibilities based on our prior beliefs."
+Sample size determination

+During the study design phase, when the Probability of Success (PoS) is considered in sample size determination, a joint graphical representation of power and PoS across varying sample sizes can be a valuable tool to support discussions with the study team.
+An example is shown in Figure X above.
+This visualization is particularly useful for demonstrating how sample size adjustments affect power and PoS differently, due to the ceiling effect inherent in PoS.
+In some scenarios, increasing the sample size may may substantially increase power but yield only a modest gain in PoS, raising questions about the justification for a larger study.

+💡 Helpful Tip: Impact of sample size on power and PoS Always show how sample size effects both power and PoS.
+A significant increase in power with a larger sample size doesn’t automatically translate into a meaningful improvement in PoS.
+It’s essential to evaluate whether a bigger study truly adds value.

 Minimum Value (MV), Target Value (TV), and Go/No Go/Consider Regions

 In clinical trials, particularly in Phase 2 trials, defining clear success criteria is crucial for making informed decisions about whether to continue developing a treatment.
 The Minimum Value (MV) is the lowest acceptable outcome for a trial to be considered successful, while the Target Value (TV) is the desired optimal outcome (NIH Example Target Product Profile).
 MV and the term lower reference value (LRV) can be also used interchangeably (Fewer et al, 2016).